Voice & Opera Program Information

 Juries

-Voice students perform for the faculty two times each year in either a voice jury or recital permission.
+Voice students perform for the faculty two times each year in either a new student hearing, voice jury, or recital permission.
 The voice jury must include no fewer than three members of the voice faculty, including the student's teacher.
-In the case of a Junior Standing Jury, a make-up or a rehearing, the jury must be heard by at least 4 voice faculty including the studio teacher of the student and 3 others.
+In the case of a Junior Standing Jury, a make-up, or a rehearing, the jury must be heard by at least 4 voice faculty including the studio teacher of the student and 3 others.

-Students who do not pass on to 300 level voice lessons may request one re-audition to take place within their sophomore year in which they may present the same six selections from their first jury, other selections or a combination of both.
-The faculty will evaluate the re-audition and a vote will follow.
-Only one re-audition for junior standing will be allowed.
-Students who are denied upper-class performance major standing at their jury should discuss plans for another major with the program coordinator or the assistant dean for student affairs.
+Students who do not pass on to 300-level may request a re-hearing in which they may present the same six selections from their first jury, other selections, or a combination of both.
+The faculty will evaluate the re-hearing and a vote will follow.
+Only one re-hearing for junior standing will be allowed.
+Students who are denied upper-class performance major standing at their jury should discuss plans for another major with the Assistant Dean for Student Affairs.

 Repertoire Requirements for Voice Juries